OWASP/www-project-kubernetes-top-ten/index.md

 ---

 ## About the Kubernetes Top 10
 When adopting [Kubernetes](https://kubernetes.io), we introduce new risks to our applications and infrastructure.
-The The *OWASP Kubernetes Top 10* is aimed at helping security practitioners, system admistrators, and software developers prioroitze risks around the Kubernetes ecosystem.
+The The *OWASP Kubernetes Top 10* is aimed at helping security practitioners, system administrators, and software developers prioritize risks around the Kubernetes ecosystem.
 The Top Ten is a prioritized list of these risks backed by data collected from organizations varying in maturity and complexity.

 ## Getting Involved
 Development, issues, and discussion all take place on the OWASP Top Ten [Github](https://github.com/OWASP/www-project-kubernetes-top-ten) repository.
 Join the conversation!